Matteo-Candi/Data_Management/README.md

 ### Data Querying with SQL:

-- Utilized SQL to query data from a relational database, extracting valuable insights using `SELECT` statements, `JOIN` operations, and `WHERE` clauses.
+- Utilized SQL to query data from a relational database, extracting valuable insights.
 - Examined the power of relational databases for structured data storage and retrieval.

 ### Graph Database Migration with Neo4j: